 That said, if you are 100% sure you have the right presentation, this is the fastest way to do it

 To find your Google Slides presentation that you want to convert, simply:

 - Navigate to your Google Drive or sign-in here

 - Open the folder with the presentation you want to convert

-If you having trouble finding your presentation in your Google Drive, use the Search bar to locate it.
+If you are having trouble finding your presentation in your Google Drive, use the google Search bar to locate it.

 2. Download the Google Slides to PowerPoint

-To automatically download and convert your Google Slides presentation to PowerPoint, simply:
+To download and convert your Google Slides presentation into PowerPoint, simply: